- Where can I find information about graduate student policies and procedures?

 - Completion of the foreign language examination or research tool as specified for the program.

-- Approval of the major advisor and Dean of Graduate Studies and Research.
+- Approval of the major advisor and Dean of the Graduate School.

 - Adhere to additional degree specific requirements as stated in the Graduate Catalog.